Sylvia Mejia, BS CLS - "CLS Provides a Great Foundation of Knowledge"

-Meet Our Alums – Alexander Obeng – "Community is the Core of Public Health Work"
+Alexander Obeng, MPH – "Community is the Core of Public Health Work"

-What sparked your interest in the Master of Public Health program at UTEP?
-What do you believe are the unique strengths of this program that set it apart from others nationally?
+What do you believe are the unique strengths of the UTEP Master of Public Health program that set it apart from others nationally?

 After I completed my undergraduate degree in Environmental Science in Ghana, I made the decision to pursue a graduate degree and was very particular about the schools I applied to.
 My decision to apply for a Master of Public Health (MPH) degree stems from my special interest in the physical environment and its relationship to human health, specifically child health.
 What stood out to me about the UTEP MPH program during the application process is that the faculty members and staff were highly resourceful.
 In addition, it was relatively easy to find faculty members whose research aligned with mine, or with whatever research interest students may have had.

-Meet Our Alums – Osinachi Ibilah – “Social Work Fits into Any Sphere of Life”
+Osinachi Ibilah, MSW – “Social Work Fits into Any Sphere of Life”

 What sparked your interest in a social work career?